 The improved monument bears Corinthian columns made of white marble with the allegorical figures of Humility on the right and Purity on the left.
 Its name derives from the two small sets of fountains that flank the columns and its central scene that depicts the marriage of Joseph and Mary.

-What few people who admire the monument know is that it stands on the site of the gallows and pillory that Joseph had to remove to before constructing it.
-There’s no record of how many people were executed before it was erected.
+What few people who admire the monument know is that it stands on the site of the gallows and pillory that Joseph had to remove before constructing it.
+There’s no record of the number executed before the monument’s erection.

 (Film noir buffs might recognize the Vermählungsbrunnen from it’s appearances in The Third Man.)

-I believed it initially but then I ran headlong into the troublesome fact that Joseph I had dismantled the Hoher Mark gallows more than a century earlier to erect the original votive monument.
+I believed it initially but then I ran headlong into the troublesome fact that Joseph had dismantled the Hoher Mark gallows more than a century earlier to erect the original votive monument.
 A deeper probe convinced me that Hoher Markt had once been the site of the gallows and that as far as any records showed Theresia Kandl was indeed the first woman hanged in Vienna but her execution didn’t occur there.
 Most sources agree that, prior to her execution, she spent time in a pillory.
 However, some place that event at Hoher Markt while others put it a short distance away at Graben.
-Still, I found her story a fascinating and cautionary tale and one that is in some ways remarkably relevant today.
+Still, I found her story fascinating and cautionary.
+A tale that is, in some ways, remarkably relevant today.

 Resi was a small woman and according to the notes of her interrogator, she was quite attractive.
 He wrote, “She has a slim build, a long, clean face, a beautiful nose, imperial blue eyes, and blonde hair that is pulled back into a chignon.”
 It’s somewhat ironic that after she put her husband’s remains in a bag or basket of some sort, a local police officer saw a pretty young woman struggling to carry the large parcel (Matthias reportedly weighed more than 100 kilograms) slung over her back through the snow.
 He stopped and lifted it back in place before going on his way.
 Exhausted after toting the body more than three kilometers, she simply dropped Matthias into the snow in the Piaristengasse and returned home.

 After the body was discovered, the police came to the Kandl home to investigate and initially, Theresia convinced them of her innocence.
-However, Resi was apparently having an extramarital dalliance with young fellow named Michael Pellmann and a neighboring baker who, according to some, was jealous of the butcher’s son, reported some suspicions to the police and a second search discovered the blood spattered murder weapon.
+However, Resi was apparently having an extramarital dalliance with a young fellow named Michael Pellmann and a neighboring baker who, according to some, was jealous of the butcher’s son, reported some suspicions to the police.
+A second search discovered the blood spattered murder weapon.

 Arrested and confronted, Theresia eventually confessed and was sentenced to be hanged.
 Three days before her scheduled execution she was taken either to Hoher Markt or Graben and placed in a pillory that might have looked something like this: